m50d/m50d.github.com/_posts/2013-01-16-generic-contexts.markdown

       else None
     }

-Even typing this makes me feel ill (and it's nothing to do with the ifs and gets - cases and pattern-matching would be no better).
+Even typing this makes me feel ill (and it's nothing to do with the ifs and gets, as bad as they are - cases and pattern-matching would be fundamentally no better).
+As Scala programmers we should at least know to "flatmap that shit":

+    def doFunctionsInSequence2(): Option[Set[Int]] =
+      f1(null) flatMap f2 flatMap f3